What Is Malware?

 Rootkits

 Rootkits are designed to remain hidden on your technical device.
 They are a collection of malicious software that enables access to a technical device to an unauthorized user, in other words, the hacker trying to break into your system.

 They often mask themselves as the existence of alternative software.
 The way a rootkit works is by executing code on your system without your knowledge or consent.

 Spyware

 Spyware is malware installed on your computer without your knowledge.
-It steals your personal details, internet usage information, and passes it on to data firms, as well external users.
+It steals information and and passes it on to data firms, as well external users, including:

 Any software downloaded without your knowledge can be deemed as “spyware.”
 Spyware examples include keyloggers, rootkits, and browser hijackers.
 One of the main goals of spyware is to gain access to credit card details, banking information, as well as personal passwords.
-It is even able to track your location, as is the case with Stalkerware.

 Spyware often reduces the speed of both processor and network connection speeds and can affect data usage and battery life on a smartphone.
-Anti-spyware tools such as Adaware and Norton are best used to both remove and prevent spyware.

 Trojans Malware